-- When the computer is in Sleep Mode, the Power indicator will blink amber. - If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode -Sleep Mode will consume more power while the computer is off.
+When the computer is in Sleep Mode, the Power indicator blinks amber.

+If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode.
+Sleep Mode consumes more power while the computer is off.